malaybaku/VMagicMirror/README_en.md

 "Fly,Baby." and "LaserLightShader" are available on BOOTH, and they are optional.
 If you do not introduce them, some of typing effects will not work correctly.

 Dlib FaceLandmark Detector requires dataset file to be moved into `StreamingAssets` folder.
 Please check the file is in correct location by running Dlib FaceLandmark Detector example scenes like `WebCamTexture Example`.

+About MediaPipeUnityPlugin, put `.bytes` files in the package into `StreamingAssets/MediaPipeTracker` folder.

 Install SharpDX by following steps.